djsteffey/ctf-patriotctf-2023/osint/rogueaccesspoint/README.md

 Searching that BSSID gives me a circle around a location somewhere in Virgina.
 Let's zoom way in.
 ![](images/ss_01.PNG)

 There is the location of our BSSID and the associated SSID.
 Still a little hard to see.
-So just like they say in tv...."Enhance!".
+So just like they say on tv...."Enhance!".
 ![](images/ss_02.PNG)

 We got our SSID!